Draining of the Mesopotamian Marshes: Demographic effects

-The water diversion plan, which was accompanied by a series of propaganda articles by the Iraqi regime directed against the Ma'dan, systematically converted the wetlands into a desert, forcing the residents out of their settlements in the region.
+The water diversion plan, which was accompanied by a series of propaganda articles by the Iraqi regime directed against the Ahwaris, systematically converted the wetlands into a desert, forcing the residents out of their settlements in the region.
 The western Hammar Marshes and the Qurnah or Central Marshes became completely desiccated, while the eastern Hawizeh Marshes dramatically shrank.
 Furthermore, villages in the marshes were torched, water was deliberately poisoned, and villagers' vehicles were attacked by government helicopters.
 Several thousand Marsh Arabs were killed.

-The majority of the Maʻdān were displaced either to areas adjacent to the drained marshes, abandoning their traditional lifestyle in favour of conventional agriculture, or to towns and camps in other areas of Iraq.
+The majority of the Ahwaris were displaced either to areas adjacent to the drained marshes, abandoning their traditional lifestyle in favour of conventional agriculture, or to towns and camps in other areas of Iraq.
 An estimated 80,000 to 120,000 fled to refugee camps in Iran.
 The Marsh Arabs, who numbered about half a million in the 1950s, have dwindled to as few as 20,000 in Iraq.
 Only 1,600 of them were estimated to still be living on traditional dibins in their homeland by 2003.